ALBA-Synchrotron/ctalign/README.txt

 """

-aep1: alignment enhancement proposal 1
+ctalign project has born with the initial idea of make an automatic alignment of tomography projections in order to allow further reconstruction.

-The alignment projections project has born with the idea of make a fast alignment of a tomography projections in order to allow further reconstruction.
+Nowadays it is used for not only for tomography projection alignment, but also for spectroscopic images alignment at ALBA BL09-Mistral beamline.

-First we have tried to perform the alignment using the SAD algorithm with a central ROI for each projection.
-But the results were only satisfactory for some projections, others were really poorly aligned.
+In the future, a generalization of the project could be studied, in order to be used in other beamlines; but this is not the case in the current stage.

-Because of the fact exposed above, we have tried to explore the library openCV in order to improve the alignment using its functions.
-This has been the idea of aep1 and the alignment results have improved.
+The alignment is being done by using the function matchTemplate from python openCV (cv2).